n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/HTTPRequest/README.md

 ## Example Usage

 This workflow allows you to GET a sample list of users from [reqres.in](https://reqres.in/), add a new user using a POST request, and update the user using a PATCH request.
-You can also find the [workflow](https://n8n.io/workflows/602) on the website.
-This example usage workflow uses the following two nodes.
+You can also find the [workflow](https://n8n.io/workflows/602) on n8n.io.
+This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [HTTP Request]()